sderaps/DMM/README.md

 # Welcome to Diabetic Masked Man!

-## Diabetic Oversized Watch Faces For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ , and OS 4 (Both Tested) using GlucodataHandler for the Visually Impaired.
+## Diabetic Oversized Watch Faces For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ , and Wear OS 4 (Both Tested) using GlucodataHandler for the Visually Impaired.

-**Please Note:
-Faces are being periodically updated.
-You will be able to tell if the (.wfs) has been worked on by looking at the upload date.**

 **Current Wear OS 5 Compatible Watches: Pixel Watch 3 , Galaxy Watch 7**

-## Wear OS 5+ Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications
+## Wear OS Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications

 **Please Note :** These Watch Faces will also work with **Libre 3, with Juggulco** , and then using xdrip+ Hardware data source as Libre(Patched app) in Settings, However there is a delay in Blood Sugar Readings to xdrip+.
 There may also be others but untested.